dadapesrg/Electricity-Load-Forecasting/README.md

 The trained models are deployed to the cloud using Google and AWS Cloud infrastructures.
 The project code directory consists of the following:
-1. automodelselector: Package/module developed to automatically select machine learning model for a given dataset.
+1. automodelselector: Package/module developed to automatically select the best machine learning model for a given dataset.
 2. data: Store the data for training the models.
 The data used for the project was obtained from https://www.kaggle.com/ and UK electricity load demand was obtained from https://www.neso.energy/data-portal
 3. results: Store the models after the training and validation
 4. app.py: Flask APP for serving the models in deployment.
 It uses the stored AI models to serve the request and make predictions.